In this article, we will walkthrough the thought process of designing a solution for the following business use case:-

 In this screenshot below, we are able to inspect each of the form submission made (left) and the result of the API call (right).

 In the highlighted row, we can see that the API call failed with response status code of 524.

 And in this screenshot below, there are 2 log records created.
 The JSON call is successful but the data response triggerred a casting exception.

-With the log data on hand, we can then create a scheduled tasks that picked up unsuccessful API calls and attempt to trigger them again later on by using the following SQL (MySQL).
+With the log data on hand, we can then create a scheduled task that picked up unsuccessful API calls and attempt to trigger them again later on by using the following SQL (MySQL).

-This is how the list would look like in the screenshot below.
-Each of the request row submitted will show the latest log.
+This is what the list would look like in the screenshot below.
+Each of the request rows submitted will show the latest log.

-Since we are storing the exact form data into Joget's database, we can try to make the same JSON call again later on.
+Since we are storing the exact form data in Joget's database, we can try to make the same JSON call again later on.

-Once it is tested working, we can consider to automate it and set up a scheduler job - iterate through the same list and execute JSON Tool using Iterator Process Tool.
+Once it is tested working, we can consider automating it and set up a scheduler job - iterate through the same list and execute JSON Tool using Iterator Process Tool.